AnelMusic/anelmusic.github.io/posts/prompt-caching.md

     # `usage` can be either a dict or a typed SDK object depending on the client/version.
     usage = getattr(resp, "usage", None) or {}

-    # openai-python often returns pydantic models; normalize to a plain dict if needed.
     if hasattr(usage, "model_dump"):
         usage = usage.model_dump()